tkruse/CppCoreGuidelines/CppCoreGuidelines.md

     sort(a, b, [](T x, T y) { return x.rank() < y.rank() && x.value() < y.value(); });

-Naming that lambda breaks up the expression into its logical parts and provides a strong hint to the meaning of the lambda.
+Naming that lambda breaks up the expression into its logical parts and provides a useful hint to the meaning of the lambda.

     auto lessT = [](T x, T y) { return x.rank() < y.rank() && x.value() < y.value(); };